Staff Dashboard Guide

 If you see an Attempt 2 or Attempt 3 badge next to the patient's name, the row has previously been marked Left message or No answer without a final outcome.

 When a recall rule schedules a letter, it appears here for printing.
+From this one tab you print the personalised letters and, if you post them, the matching envelope address labels.

 Printing letters